Women’s Rugby World Cup Sevens bronze medallist hopes that the Gallagher High Performance Academy will lead to more elite coaching roles for women

 Irene Gardner already has an impressive coaching CV, but the former USA Eagles Sevens player would like to see more women taking on similar roles.

-“It is incredibly important to support a shift that focuses on more female coaches, and all support staff and roles, in elite sport,” Gardner told World Rugby.
+“It is incredibly important to support a shift that focuses on more female coaches, and in fact all support roles in elite sport,” Gardner told World Rugby.

 Although Gardner did not start playing rugby until her second year at university, she made rapid progress and was a member of the Eagles Women’s side that beat Spain in extra-time to win the third-place play-off at the 2013 women’s Rugby World Cup Sevens, in Moscow.